ThinkEQ/assembly-solutions-ltd/src/pages/product/ribbon-cables.md

         you with prices and lead times.

-        Our super sales engineers are here to help at any time so if would like to chat with them about your ribbon cables, call us on 01204 521999 and let’s get started!
+        Our super sales engineers are here to help with your ribbon cable assemblies so if would like to chat with them, call us on 01204 521999 and let’s get started!
   - type: testimonial
     testimonial:
       quote: We continue to buy cable assemblies from ASL because their quality is